 The Big Island

-A classic favorite among dessert-craving visitors to the Island of Hawaii is Ted’s Bakery.
+Ted's Bakery is a classic favorite among dessert-craving visitors to the Island of Hawaii.

 First of all, the location is gorgeous.
 Ted’s Bakery is located right by Sunset Beach in Haleiwa.
 Second, the pies here are many, and all are completely drool-inducing.
 Of course, chocolate haupia pie in its most classic form stars at the front of the lineup; but you’ve also got blueberry cream pie, chocolate custard pie, pineapple macadamia nut cheesecake...the list goes on.
 See for yourself!